WebOfTrustInfo/btcr-hackathon-2019/README.md

 We have quite a few specific outcomes we'd like to achieve, but we encourage you to bring your own suggestions as well.
 We are looking for all kinds of participants -- not just developers.
 For example, if you are interested in these ideas, and you love writing, translating to non-technical audiences, or distilling complex concepts, we would love for you to join us.

+For an example of past BTCR hackathons, see the [2017 BTCR Hackathon repo](https://weboftrustinfo.github.io/btcr-hackathon-2017/)

 ## Proposed Hackathon Activities

 - Writing about BTCR / outreach